What to Do if You Can’t Afford Car Insurance

 Why do we need ZIP code?

-Steps to Lower Your Car Insurance Cost if You Can’t Afford It
+What to Do if You Need Car Insurance but Can't Afford It

-Struggling with high car insurance costs?
-You're not alone.
 Many drivers feel overwhelmed by rising premiums.
-The good news: there are proven ways to lower your insurance costs without sacrificing essential financial protection.
+You can lower your insurance costs without sacrificing essential financial protection.
 Some steps, like comparing quotes, take just minutes.
-Improving your credit score or clearing driving violations from your record may take longer, anywhere from a few months to a year.
+Improving your credit score or clearing driving violations from your record takes longer, anywhere from a few months to a year.

-The table below shows the cheapest full coverage options of the companies MoneyGeek surveyed for different driver profiles.
+Check the cheapest full coverage options in the table for different driver profiles.

 OverallGeico$522$1,179